I’ve put together some of my best travel gifts for cruisers, whether first time cruisers or those with dozens of cruises under their belts.

 Did you know that power strips with surge protectors are NOT allowed on ships?
 I used to bring a typical power strip/surge protector on cruises for a few years.

-Your stateroom attendant was given the green light to “confiscate” it until the end of the cruise.
+Your stateroom attendant was given the green light to “confiscate” those until the end of the cruise.

 The smallest zipper pockets get filled with earrings and pendants and one for just dental floss.
 I can fit my toothbrush and toothpaste in one of the wider zipped pockets and eye makeup in another wide pocket.